fohrloop/granite-tools/README.md

 ## Install option A: uv

-You can also just use [uv](https://docs.astral.sh/uv/) and let it handle the virtual environments part for you.
+You can use [uv](https://docs.astral.sh/uv/) and let it handle python (virtual) environments for you.
 In this case

 - install [uv](https://docs.astral.sh/uv/)
 - Clone this repo or just download the contents